-Just 25 miles south of downtown Asheville is one of the country's top apple growing areas - and you can visit the orchards and farms for free!
-North Carolina is the 7th largest apple-producing state in the nation, and Henderson County is the largest apple-producing county in North Carolina, growing 65% of them.
+Just 25 miles south of downtown Asheville is one of the country's top apple growing areas.
+Visit the orchards and farms for free!
+North Carolina is the 7th largest apple-producing state in the nation, and Henderson County is the largest apple-producing county in North Carolina.
 Visit many orchards along US Highway 64 (we call it "Apple Alley"), just a few miles east of I-26 (between Hendersonville and Chimney Rock).

 Stepp's Hillcrest Orchard

 Open mid August through early November, Stepp's is a fourth generation, 70-acre working farm with mountain views, just 5.5 miles from I-26 (and a mile off US Highway 64).
 Pick you own apples (or grapes or pumpkins) and shop in their Country Market with apples, pumpkins, cider, apple butter and gifts.
 Take a ride on the farm wagon on weekends through acres of orchard and Farmer Stepp’s pumpkin patch.
 Enjoy fresh apple cider with a doughnut in the picnic area.
 Kids of all ages love the apple canons!
 221 Stepp Orchard Dr., Hendersonville, 828-685-9083